-Indian police say 40 injured in train accident
+Indian police say 2 killed, 38 injured in train accident

-LUCKNOW, India (AP) — At least 40 people were injured when 15 coaches of a train derailed in northern India early Wednesday, two of them falling into a dry canal bed, police said.
+LUCKNOW, India (AP) — At least two people were killed and 38 others injured when 14 coaches of a train derailed in northern India early Wednesday, two of them falling into a dry canal bed, police said.

 Superintendent of Police Prabhakar Chaudhary said the accident happened near Kanpur, a city in Uttar Pradesh state.
 The area is nearly 400 kilometres (250 miles) southeast of New Delhi.